infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 To allow another user to join a network and link devices, you must issue a passport.
 In order to reference the user to invite, you first need to obtain his/her user public identity.

-Let's say that you want to invite the user 'bob' to your network.
+Let's say that you want to invite the user "bob" to your network.
 First you need to fetch his identity from the Hub (or retrieve it manually if operating without the Hub, see `--export` and `--import`):

 ```
 $> infinit-user --fetch --as alice --name bob